savings

 Rate Calculator Accuracy: We Tested 6 Tools Against Real Invoices

-Every shipping rate calculator promises accurate rates.
+Every Shipping Calculator promises accurate rates.
 But accurate compared to what?
 The published rate card, your negotiated rates, or the actual amount that shows up on your carrier invoice after surcharges, dimensional weight adjustments, and address corrections get tacked on?
 These are three very different numbers, and the gap between what a calculator quotes and what you actually pay can swing your margins by five to fifteen percent.

 To find out which tools actually deliver reliable quotes, I tested six different rate calculators against 200 real shipments across USPS, UPS, and FedEx.
 I compared the quoted rate from each tool to the actual invoiced amount, including every surcharge and adjustment, and the results ranged from impressively accurate to embarrassingly wrong.